 The project evolved from a personal 50mm photography project which started in 2007 and is still on going.
-Whilst shooting of my 50mm F/1.8 project I have focused on many different subjects but mainly in the realms of observational photography.
-But soon after starting this project i found another theme starting to emerge quite rapidly, lost and found photography.
+Whilst shooting of my 50mm F/1.8 project I focused on many different subjects but mainly in the realms of observational photography.
+Soon after starting this project I found another theme starting to emerge rather rapidly, lost and found photography.

 There has always been a fascination with lost or disregarded items.
 These items seem to follow similar trends such as one glove and one shoe.
-I often find babies dummies, children’s toys and sometimes i find the oddest object, such as false teeth or a miniature television.
+Often I will find babies dummies, children’s toys and sometimes I find the oddest object, such as false teeth or a miniature television.

-Often the lost items are placed by others in a more convenient way or space.
-Hoping others become aware of the presence, or hoping they will be found by the owner.
-This brings the challenge to photograph the objects in an interesting and engaging.
-I will walk around the object 360 degrees if possible and take photographs from different angles to find that perfect composition.
+The lost items are more than often placed by others in a more convenient way or space.
+Hoping others become aware of the presence of the object, or hoping they will be found by the owner.
+This brings a challenge to photograph the objects in an interesting and engaging manner.
+I will walk around the object 360 degrees when possible and take photographs from different angles to find a perfect composition.

 Each object is alone, lost in its own world of shallow focus.